open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/vagrant.md

 # Vagrant

 [Vagrant](https://www.vagrantup.com/) is open source tool for building development environments.
-We assume that you have followed the first instructions on README.md to install Git, Vagrant, and VirtualBox on your OS.
+We assume that you have followed the first instructions on README.md to install Vagrant and VirtualBox on your OS.
 Below you will find a shortened version on how to install this software quickly if needed as a reference.

 ### Ubuntu
 ```
-    sudo apt-get install git
     sudo apt-get install virtualbox
     sudo apt-get install vagrant
 ```
 ### OSX
 Open your `Terminal`.
 We assume that [brew](http://brew.sh/) is already installed.
 ```
-    brew install git
     brew install vagrant
     brew cask install virtualbox
 ```
 ### Windows
 You need to manually install git, virtualbox, and vagrant via internet from the installation links provided above.
 Afterwards, open your `Command Prompt` to check that the following are up and running properly:
 ```
-git --version
 vagrant --version
 vboxmanage --version
 ```